• Skip to primary navigation

 Instructions

 • While the eggplants are grilling, cook your pork.
-Using a medium-sized skillet on medium heat, sauté 3 cloves of garlic and ⅛ cup chopped shallots in about a tablespoon of canola oil until the garlic turns brown (not burnt) and the shallots transparent.
+Using a medium-sized skillet on medium heat, sauté garlic and chopped shallots in about a tablespoon of canola oil until the garlic turns brown (not burnt) and the shallots transparent.

-• Add ½ pounds ground pork.
-Stir and let it brown (about 5-7 minutes) before adding the ¼ cup chopped red bell pepper.
-Stir for another 2 minutes to allow the flavours to incorporate.
-Add ⅛ teaspoon Old Bay seasoning, if using, and salt and pepper to taste.
+• Add chopped red bell pepper.
+Stir for another 2 minutes to allow the flavors to incorporate.
+Add Old Bay seasoning, if using, and salt and pepper to taste.

 • Let’s go back to the eggplants.
 Once they are properly grilled and allowed to cool so they’re not too hot to handle, peel the remaining skin off the edges (if they don’t easily come off, you need to grill them some more).